 No turkey for you!
 You’re right, we left turkey off our menu this month because we know lots of pups will be holding out for leftovers at home.
 But don’t worry, we’ve got a surprise in store for you next month!
 Available until Dec.
-2nd, here’s the current lineup: 🐄 Beef Green Tripe Chicken 🐑 Lamb Spleen 🐟 Whole Smelt 🦆 Duck Feet 🐖 Pig Skin 🐄 Beef Backstrap 🐶 Super Chew this box: Rolled Cow Skin
+2nd, here’s the current lineup and unboxing: 🐄 Beef Green Tripe Chicken 🐑 Lamb Spleen 🐟 Whole Smelt 🦆 Duck Feet 🐖 Pig Skin 🐄 Beef Backstrap 🐶 Super Chew this box: Rolled Cow Skin

 Looking for a great gift to give this holiday?
 Let us do the work for you.
 We can pack and ship a box of treats for you, and even include a little gift note.
 Text us to send a gift anytime!

 U.S. Homeland Security (DHS) dogs have been infected with a parasite.
 A new study finds that a surprising number of dogs working for the DHS are infected with the parasite Trypanosoma cruzi, which causes Chagas disease, an illness that can occur in both humans and dogs.
 The study analyzed blood samples from 1,660 federal working dogs that aid in tasks including border patrol, search and rescue, and detecting drugs and explosives, and found that about 7% of those tested, had antibodies against T. cruzi, which indicate an ongoing infection.